 As we build towards our goal of developing a proactive organization, we will track our progress with several key performance indicators.

 Safety is paramount in everything that we do.
-As we continue to be a proactive organization, we need to continue putting safety first.
+As we continue to be proactive organization, we need to continue putting safety first.
+Learn how SEPTA is addressing system safety in our Comprehensive plan, “Leading the Way: SEPTA’s Response to Safety and Security.”

-While transit is inherently sustainable, tracking our own carbon footprint ensures that we are acting as good stewards of our resources.
+While transit in inherently sustainable, tracking our own carbon footprint ensures that we are acting as good stewards of our resources.
+Learn what Sustainability initiatives SEPTA is taking to reduce our carbon footprint.

 Economic Impact